kat-hi/poke/README.md

 small game project with GUI based on Java

 # OOP: "CREATE A NEW POKEMON GAME"
 This pokemon game was developed as part of the programming course at Beuth University of Applied Science.
-It is a simple game structure based on Java-SWING that provides a graphical user interface.
+It's based on Java-SWING that provides a graphical user interface.

 ## HOW TO START | EXECUTION OF POKEMON.JAR
 it may be that you first need to change file permissions to execute pokemon.jar:<br>